now-examples/basics/apollo/README.md

 ```

 Find out more information on deploying Apollo Server with Now, please refer to the [Deploying Apollo Server to Now](https://zeit.co/guides/deploying-apolloserver-to-now/) guide.

+Fetch this example to your local machine by using this Now CLI's command: `npm init apollo`.